celo-org/celo-monorepo/packages/docs/GLOSSARY.md

 ## Slashing Penalty

-A variable that is tracked for each validator group by the Proof of Stake mechanism that causes rewards to the group, its validators and its voters to be temporarily reduced because of a recent slashing.
+A variable that is tracked for each validator group by the proof-of-stake mechanism that causes rewards to the group, its validators and its voters to be temporarily reduced because of a recent slashing.

 ## [Solidity](https://solidity.readthedocs.io/en/v0.5.10/)